Yinsong0510/CAR/README.md

 - [CMRxRecon 2023 dataset](https://cmrxrecon.github.io/Home.html)

 # Training
-For the CamCAN dataset
+For the CamCAN dataset, run
 - `python train_CamCAN.py`

-For the CMRxRecon dataset
+For the CMRxRecon dataset, run
 - `python train_CMR.py`

 > Note: You may need to customize your own dataloader.
 Add your customized dataloader to <code>utils/Functions.py</code>.

 # Inference
-For the CamCAN dataset
+For the CamCAN dataset, run
 - `python test_CamCAN.py`

-For the CMRxRecon dataset
+For the CMRxRecon dataset, run
 - `python test_CMR.py`

 # Publication